Spectral fluctuations and crossovers in multilayer network: Spectral Fluctuations of random multilayer network

-In this setup, all blocks of the adjacency matrix $\mathcal{A}$ are connected with edges defined by specific connection probabilities; this aligns with {\it case b}.
+In this setup, all blocks of the adjacency matrix $\mathcal{A}$ are connected with edges defined by specific connection probabilities; this aligns with {\it Case b}.
 Spectral fluctuations are analyzed by exploring various edge connection probabilities $p_j$ for diagonal blocks and $p_{jk}$ for off-diagonal blocks.
-In the context of RMT, this scenario corresponds directly to a single GOE representing an $ m$-layer network.
+In the context of RMT, this scenario exhibits spectral fluctuations consistent with those of a single GOE for an $m$-layer network, at the level of spacing ratio statistics \cite{RJ2023}.

 We analyze SRD for a bilayer network with $k = 2$ and $k = 3$, finding that they correspond to $\alpha = 4$ and $\alpha = 8$, respectively, as shown in Fig.~\ref{fig:Bothconnections350_450}.
 As indicated in Table~\ref{table:1}, these $\alpha$ and $k$ values are representative of a single-layer network ($m=1$).
 Similarly, for a trilayer network with $k = 3$ and $k = 4$, the results correspond to $\alpha = 8$ and $\alpha = 13$, respectively, as illustrated in Fig.~\ref{fig:Bothlconnections200_300_500}, aligning once more with the behavior expected for a single-layer network, as per Table~\ref{table:1}.